 The film and television business consists of television syndication royalties and production series contracts.
-In 2005, the Wilhelmina Companies produced the television show "The Agency" for the VH1 television network.
-In 2007, the Wilhelmina Companies entered into an agreement with the TV Land television network to develop a television series entitled "She's Got the Look", which concluded its third season in 2010.
+In 2005, Wilhelmina produced the television show "The Agency" for the VH1 television network.
+In 2007, Wilhelmina entered into an agreement with the TV Land television network to develop a television series entitled "She's Got the Look", which concluded its third season in 2010.